Nikol304/union_shop/prompt.md

 # Advanced:
 - user authentication and account management
-- cart management and price calculations
+- cart management and price calculations -- DONE --
 - deployment on git maybe, using firebase for database